PixelRei/PHP-stage-project/README.md

 $sql = "INSERT INTO people(username, password, active, admin) VALUES (:username, :password, :active, :admin)";
 ```
 We just have to write in the $sql variable the SQL query that we want to use.

+## Security 🛡️

+To guarantee the security of the website all the password are hashed with the method password_hash() and then checked with password_verify().

+And to avoid SQL Injection all the parameters are binded when creating queries.